BuildOnViction/docs/docs/masternode/applying.md

 tmn remove
 ```

-At this point, your masternode is completly terminated.
+At this point, your masternode is completely terminated.